cryptaliagy/OctoNag/README.md

 make rebuild    # Tears down, then builds the image make activate   # Tears down image if existing, builds it, runs, then cleans up
 ```

-## Setting Up Automation
-The OctoNag was designed so that it could be automated by TeamCity, though other forms of automation are easy to make.
-Information on setting up TeamCity automation can be found in the [docs](docs/Automation.md)